 Windows 10 shortcut keys Number 17

-is the close app shortcut, which is a more intense version of the close file shortcut hitting Alt F4 on your keyboard.
+is the close app shortcut, which is a more intense version of the close file shortcut by hitting Alt F4 on your keyboard.
 Will close your file and apps.
 If you press Alt F4 and haven’t made any changes to Word and the file you can see, Word is no longer open.
 Whereas if you are in a file so you don’t have to worry about losing your work, if you change something Alt F4 it will ask you if you want to save your changes before actually closing the file and program and where you can use it as a double-dipper with the keyboard shortcut Windows D.

-So, Windows D on your desktop Alt F4 will actually launch you shut down the operation Windows press Enter and your computer will start to shut down, to automatically go to sleep, and so on.
+So, Windows D on your desktop Alt F4 will actually launch you to shut down the operation Windows press Enter and your computer will start to shut down, automatically go to sleep, and so on.
 So it’s your Alt F4 shutdown app or even closes your computer keyboard shortcut.

 Windows 10 shortcut keys Number 18

 the new app shortcut which is great for moving things around with file explorer The new app shortcut is just Control N which will create a new instance control N we will create a new instance of the application you are currently in.
-But where this really helps.
+But where this really helps?